ceph/ceph/doc/radosgw/adminops.rst

 Quotas
 ======

-.. todo:: Need clarification on syntax.

-The Admin Operations API enables you to set quotas on users and buckets.
+The Admin Operations API enables you to set quotas on users and on bucket owned by users.
+See `Quota Management`_ for additional details.
 Quotas include the maximum number of objects in a bucket and the maximum storage size in megabytes.

 To view quotas, the user must have a ``users=read`` capability.
 To set, modify or disable a quota, the user must have ``users=write`` capability.
 See the `Admin Guide`_ for details.

 Valid parameters for quotas include:

-- **Bucket:** The ``bucket`` option allows you to specify a quota for a particular bucket.
+- **Bucket:** The ``bucket`` option allows you to specify a quota for buckets owned by a user.

 - **Maximum Objects:** The ``max-objects`` setting allows you to specify the maximum number of objects.
 A negative value disables this setting.